devspace-sh/devspace/README.md

 - Supports efficient debugging through port forwarding and terminal proxying
 - Provides **automatic image building** without the need to install Docker
 - Lets you migrate to Docker & Kubernetes within minutes
-- Works with any Kubernetes cluster (e.g. Minikube, self-hosted or cloud platform)
+- Works with any Kubernetes cluster (e.g. minikube, self-hosted or cloud platform)

 ## Quickstart
 The DevSpace CLI allows you to create a DevSpace for any existing project with just a single command: